 To be considered an “eligible offender,” you must first have met the waiting period requirements since the date of your conviction, including any probationary period (see above for more details on the waiting period requirements).
 Generally speaking, you are eligible to apply for expungement if your convictions were all non-violent, non-sex-oriented, did not involve a minor, and were either misdemeanors or felonies of the fourth, fifth, or sometimes third degree.
 Some third degree felonies have become expungeable since 2019.

-A person convicted of first, second, or third degree felonies, or some first-degree misdemeanors, are not eligible for expungement of any of their offenses, even the lesser offenses.
+A person convicted of first or second degree felonies, or some first-degree misdemeanors, can sometimes be ineligible for expungement of any of their offenses, even the lesser offenses.

-Additionally, you are eligible to apply for expungement if you meet one of these criteria (See the more recent article for more updated criteria):
+In 2019, you were eligible to apply for expungement if you meet one of these criteria (See the more recent article for more updated criteria):

 - Non-conviction: If you were charged with a crime and were never convicted, you are eligible to apply for expungement.

-- Felony convictions: If you have five or fewer felony convictions, and all of those felonies are of the fourth or fifth degree, you may be eligible for expungement, and expungement laws for felony convictions have since become more lenient.
+- Felony convictions: In 2019, if you had five or fewer felony convictions, and all of those felonies were of the fourth or fifth degree, you may have been eligible for expungement, and expungement laws for felony convictions have since become more lenient.
 All felonies must be non-violent, non-sexually oriented, and must not involve a minor.

-- Misdemeanor Convictions: Depending on the nature of a person’s criminal record, a person can have an unlimited number of misdemeanors and still be able to apply for expungement.
-First degree misdemeanor convictions of Domestic Violence are not expungeable.
+- Misdemeanor Convictions: Depending on the nature of a person’s criminal record, a person can have an unlimited number of misdemeanors and still be eligible to apply for expungement.
+Most first degree misdemeanor convictions of crimes of violence are not expungeable.